 top of page

-If you are one of us who like to keep up with new research coming through on health, you may have heard or read about the MTHFR gene.
+If you are one of us who like to keep up with new health research coming through, you may have heard or read about the MTHFR gene.

 Approximately 50% of the population have this SNP/ mutation to some degree.

-A couple of years ago I had this test.
-There were a number of reasons why I wanted to get this test done; I was keen to know my own MTHFR profile done (see below) and secondly when I recommend a test to my clients it is helpful to have personal experience with the testing procedure myself.
-This also helps me as a practitioner be more able to identify the concern/questions that a client may have.
+A couple of years ago I had the MTHFR test.
+There were a number of reasons why I wanted to get this test done; firstly, I was keen to learn about my own MTHFR profile (see below) and secondly when I recommend a test to my clients it is helpful to have personal experience with the testing procedure myself.
+This also helps understand the concern/questions that a client may have.

-I also wanted to be able to share the information with my family members about whether there are specific health issues that they may be predisposed to, and this gives them the opportunity to implement the necessary lifestyle and dietary recommendations that may be important to implement.
-(Well to be honest, as you will read below, those strategies are an important priority for all people, regardless of health.)
+I also wanted to be able to share the information with my family about whether there are specific health issues that they may be predisposed to, and this gives them the opportunity to implement the necessary lifestyle and dietary recommendations that may be important to implement.

 However, my main motivation for getting this test done was so that I could have insight with where I need to support my own detoxification health.
-I have had some ongoing health issues, and the new research out links quite a few of them (fibromyalgia, many female hormonal health problems over 3 decades, and a past history of migraines, pre-eclampsia, and insomnia, plus growing up on an orchard where there were many sprays used) Plus I was coming up to my mid 50s (that came around very fast!), so high time to get serious about having great health!
+I have had some ongoing health issues, and the new research out links quite a few of them (fibromyalgia, many female hormonal health problems over 3 decades, and a past history of migraines, pre-eclampsia, and insomnia, plus growing up on an orchard where there were many sprays used) Plus I was coming up to my mid 50s, so high time to get serious about having great health!

 I suspected there was a serious likelihood of reduced MTHFR enzyme activity, and I was interested to see whether I have this defective gene and to what level the enzyme activity is affected.
 (Of course, as mentioned below, just having the mutation does not mean everyone develops serious health issues, that depends on many factors).